Shammad-Kosayev/Shammad-Kosayev/README.md

 ## 🔍 Currently Exploring
-Linux system internals and improving my workflow as a backend developer.
+Linux as my main operating system - diving into system internals and improving my backend workflow on Linux.

 ### 🌐 Let's Connect

-Feel free to reach out—I'm always open to discussing technology, collaboration, and new challenges.
+Feel free to reach out!
+I'm always open to discussing technology, collaboration, and new challenges.

 | **Platform** | **Link** |
 | :--- | :--- |